 Orchids store moisture in their roots, which is why they should feel firm if properly watered.

-An underwatered orchid, draws upon the moisture reserves in the roots causing them to shrivel, which is why shriveling, gray roots is usually the first sign of an underwatered orchid.
+An underwatered orchid draws upon the moisture reserves in the roots causing them to shrivel, which is why shriveling, gray roots are usually the first sign of an underwatered orchid.

 Orchids should be watered when the potting medium is slightly dry.
 If the potting medium dries out completely between bouts of watering, then your orchid is definitely underwatered.